Flan-dev1/yapbot/README.md

 # yapbot

-A Discord bot that yaps random lines and generates AI-powered lore using Google Gemini.
-Reacting to the bot's messages increases a combo counter, unlocking special message styles.
+A Discord bot that yaps random lines and gives AI-generated lore using Google Gemini.
+Reacting to the bot's messages increases a combo counter.

 ## Features

-- Random "yap" messages with combo counter and style upgrades
+- Random "yap" messages with a reaction combo counter
 - AI-generated lore using Google Gemini API
 - Responds to `!yap` and `!lore` commands
 - Combo system triggered by message reactions